Microservice-API-Patterns/LakesideMutual/risk-management-server/README.md

 ## Launch Application

-The Risk-Management server will connect to the [Policy Management backend](../policy-management-backend) through an [ActiveMQ](http://activemq.apache.org/) message queue.
+The Risk-Management server consumes [document messages](https://www.enterpriseintegrationpatterns.com/patterns/messaging/DocumentMessage.html) from the [Policy Management backend](../policy-management-backend) through an [ActiveMQ](http://activemq.apache.org/) message queue.
 Therefore, you should make sure that the Policy Management backend is running while you are using the Risk-Management service.
-Then, in the `risk-management-server` directory, run `npm start` to start the Risk-Management server.
+Then, in the `risk-management-server` directory, run `npm start` to start the Risk-Management server. <!-- using MOM/EIP terminology -->

-The Policy Management backend sends a message to the Risk-Management server every time a new insurance policy is created.
+The Policy Management backend puts a message on the ActiveMQ queue every time an insurance policy is created, updated or deleted.
 These messages are persisted in the file `data/data.json`.
-If this file doesn't exists yet, the Risk-Management server will load the default data from the `data/initial-data.json` file.
+If this file does not exist yet, the Risk-Management server will load the default data from the file `data/initial-data.json`.